 Vocational & Academic Scholarships

-In 2019, the 11-99 Foundation distributed nearly $2.5 million in scholarship awards to 1,171 recipients statewide.
+In 2020, the 11-99 Foundation awarded nearly $2.1 million in scholarship awards to over 1,200 recipients statewide.
 We thank our very generous members for their continued support of this program, most especially Godfrey and Suzanne Sullivan, after whom our Sullivan Advanced Study Scholarship is named.
-Thank you for investing in our youth.
+Thank you for investing in our youth!

 (The 2021 Application Cycle closed March 15)

 APPLICANTS: Official letters notifying winners of their scholarship amount will be mailed the week of June 7.
 If your email or mailing address has recently changed, please contact our office at firstname.lastname@example.org ASAP to let us know so we can redirect our communications.

 2021 Scholarship Award Claim Link – (not available until AFTER July 10)

 General Program Scholarships

 Scholarship awards are given annually, and applicants must re-apply each year (not automatically renewed).
 Award amounts for the General program typically range from $1,000 to $5,000 depending upon funds available and number of applicants.
 Students may receive up to 5 years of funding, or 5 awards total.
 Applications are evaluated and scored during April and May, and award notifications are usually sent out the first week of June.
 Scholarship ceremonies are held throughout the State in July to celebrate and recognize scholarship recipients together with their families (TBA this year, depending on COVID-19 situation).